briandonahue/FluxJpeg.Core/README.md

 Licensed and distributable under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 *FJCore* is an image library including a pure C# implementation of the JPEG baseline and progressive codecs.
 Originally the library targeted Silverlight and Windows Forms applications.
-This is a clone of the original library that currently seems to be stagant on [Google Code](https://code.google.com/p/fjcore).
+This is a clone of the original [Google Code library](https://code.google.com/p/fjcore) that currently seems to be stagant.

 ## Design goals